 )

-- In this formula, we first check that the LastModifiedDate and CreatedDate fields are blank or not using the ISBLANK function.
+)- In this formula, we first check whether the LastModifiedDate and CreatedDate fields are blank using the ISBLANK function.

 - If both the fields are blank, the formula returns null.